vavdoshka/helmfile-trunk-demo/README.md

 * `environments/globals/_common.yaml` - Level 1 generic profile values properties used as a base
 * `environments/globals/${environment}.yaml` - Level 2 concrete environment profile properties used as an overlay to common properties
-* `platforms/${platform}/locals/values.yaml` - Level 3 concrete platform profile properties used as an overlay to environment and common properties
+* `clusters/${cluster}/locals/values.yaml` - Level 3 concrete cluster profile properties used as an overlay to environment and common properties

 ## How To deploy a new custom release?